Get,

 Home Remedies for Ringworm:

-As ringworm is a fungal infection, your doctor will thoroughly examine you and might recommend the use of certain medications which will effectively resolve the infection.
+As ringworm is a fungal infection, your doctor will thoroughly examine you and might recommend the use of certain medications that will effectively resolve the infection.
 Please consult your doctor for proper treatment.
-In this section we share a few natural, home remedies for you to try.
+In this section, we share a few natural, home remedies for you to try.
 Here are a few of them:

 Maintaining hygiene and keeping the area dry plays a key role in treating ringworm as the fungus spreads faster in the presence of moisture.
 We need to wash the area and dry it thoroughly before applying any other home remedy.
 We can use certain antibacterial soaps as well.
 The use of pine or coal-tar soap is thought to be helpful, but should be used with caution as it can cause irritation to the skin.

-Turmeric is being used since centuries to treat various kinds of skin diseases, ringworm, rash, itching, etc. It has a variety of medicinal properties like providing relief of inflammation (anti-inflammatory), neutralisation of free radicals in body (antioxidant) and reduction of fungal infection (antifungal).
+Turmeric has been used since centuries to treat various kinds of skin diseases, ringworm, rash, itching, etc. It has a variety of medicinal properties like providing relief of inflammation (anti-inflammatory), neutralization of free radicals in the body (antioxidant) and reduction of fungal infection (antifungal).
 You can make use of it as a tea after meals or can also add it to your dishes.
-Turmeric can effectively treat rashes owing to its anti-inflammatory property.4 You can make a thick paste, by adding water or coconut oil to turmeric and apply it onto the ringworm and some area around it.
+Turmeric can effectively treat rashes owing to its anti-inflammatory properties.4 You can make a thick paste, by adding water or coconut oil to turmeric and apply it onto the ringworm and some area around it.

 This remedy is not backed by scientific research and explanation, yet it is used by people with apparent benefits.
 You can apply some mashed garlic on the infected area and bandage the area properly with a gauze piece and let it stay for a couple of hours.
 After that, you should remove the bandage and rinse the area thoroughly.
 This process is to be repeated daily for a few days or until the ringworm disappears.
 If you feel pain, itching, irritation or swelling, then remove the garlic and consult a doctor immediately.